Consolidated theory of fluid thermodiffusion: Inverting the constitutive laws

 Convection is fundamentally anchored in species fluxes: a valid choice of convective velocity must always be a linear combination of the species velocities.
 Newman made the simplest choice, employing the $k^{\textrm{th}}$ species' velocity $\vec{v}_k$ as a reference for convection \cite{newman2012electrochemical}.
 Other common reference velocities include the mole-average velocity ${\vec{v}} ^c$ employed by Waldmann and Van Der Valk \cite{Waldmann1958, VANDERVALK1963417},

 and the mass-average velocity ${\vec{v}} ^\rho$, defined as

 which was used by both Hirschfelder et al.~\cite{hirschfelder1954molecular} and Curtiss and Bird \cite{Curtiss1999}.

 In Newman's inversion process \cite{newman2012electrochemical}, after species $k$ is selected as the reference for convection, it is shown that the isothermal drag matrix $\textbf{M}$ can be truncated by deleting its $k^{\textrm{th}}$ row and column without loss of information.
 This first minor matrix is nonsingular and can be inverted directly.
-Helfand considered isothermal, isobaric multicomponent diffusion \cite{Helfand1960}; when writing the Onsager--Stefan--Maxwell laws, he used chemical-potential driving forces $\vec{\nabla} \mu_i$ in place of $\vec{d}_i$ and molar fluxes $c_i \vec{v}_i$ in place of $\vec{v}_i$.
-These choices make the flux-explicit coefficient matrix share the same null eigenvector as the force-explicit matrix, enabling a Moore--Penrose pseudo-inversion.
-Hirschfelder et al.~\cite{hirschfelder1954molecular} and Curtiss and Bird \cite{Curtiss1999} extensively manipulate the generalized Stefan--Maxwell equations to derive velocity-explicit thermodiffusion laws; the rather convoluted process they lay out is summarized in Bird, Stewart, and Lightfoot's book \cite{BSL2nd}.
+Helfand considered isothermal, isobaric multicomponent diffusion \cite{Helfand1960}; when writing the Onsager--Stefan--Maxwell laws, he transformed the driving forces and selected a convective velocity to ensure that the null eigenvector of the flux-explicit transport-coefficient matrix coincided with that of the force-explicit matrix, enabling a Moore--Penrose pseudo-inversion.
+Hirschfelder et al.~\cite{hirschfelder1954molecular} and Curtiss and Bird \cite{Curtiss1999} extensively manipulated the generalized Stefan--Maxwell equations to derive velocity-explicit thermodiffusion laws; the rather convoluted process they undertake is summarized in Bird, Stewart, and Lightfoot's book \cite{BSL2nd}.
 More recently Bothe et al.~\cite{Bothe2020OnTS} compared the isothermal Stefan--Maxwell equations with a generalized form of Fick's law and showed equivalent properties such as positivity preservation between the two approaches.

 Depending on the context, different reference velocities may be desirable in flux-explicit constitutive laws \cite{BSL2nd,Cussler3rd}.
 Here we write a general reference velocity as $\vec{v} ^{\psi}$, following Goyal and Monroe \cite{Goyal01012017}.
 To create a convective velocity, one selects a collection of thermodynamic extensive quantities per unit volume $\left\{ \psi_i \right\}_{i=1}^n$, whose total volumetric amount $\psi_\textrm{T}$ is defined as